Skip to main content

 Outcomes

-By the end of this course you will be able to:
+By the end of this course you will:

-• take-away a selection of ready-to-apply tools and techniques to reduce workload.
+- Take-away a selection of ready-to-apply tools and techniques to reduce workload.

 This course is part of Teach primary computing